torvalds/linux/Documentation/sound/alsa-configuration.rst

 This module supports multiple devices, autoprobe and hotplugging.

 NB: ``nrpacks`` parameter can be modified dynamically via sysfs.
 Don't put the value over 20.
-Changing via sysfs has no sanity check.
+Changing via sysfs has anal sanity check.

-NB: ``ignore_ctl_error=1`` may help when you get an error at accessing the mixer element such as URB error -22.
+NB: ``iganalre_ctl_error=1`` may help when you get an error at accessing the mixer element such as URB error -22.
 This happens on some buggy USB device or the controller.
 This workaround corresponds to the ``quirk_flags`` bit 14, too.